 6. Hot Sauce + Brown Sugar

 Hot sauces can differ greatly depending on the pepper and other ingredients used to make the sauce.
-I recommend tasting a mixed small sample before adding a hot sauce and brown sugar mix to your recipe.
+I recommend tasting a small sample before adding a hot sauce and brown sugar mix to your recipe.
 Start by combining equal parts hot sauce and brown sugar.
 Adjust the taste as necessary so that it will complement your recipe.

 Recipe: Combine equal parts hot sauce and brown sugar.
 The combined amount will equal the 1 part needed for the substitute ratio.